-Ob iective 6 - Encourage bus use Development Task Lead Person Target date Progress/Update 1 Provide information on bus services Pastoral Administrator As required Bus details circulated to all new parents when they join the school community.
-This has improved - information given through Form tutor as well 2 Communicate with bus operator and Haberdasher Pastoral As required Buses shared with other secondary school Adams' regarding shared buses as required Administrator 3 Review bus behavior if incidents arise Deputy Head As required As required - any incidents are quickly followed Assistant Head up to resolve any issue 4 Ensure staff are aware of bus routes that might allow Office staff As appropriate Staff room noticeboard updated - although bus them to use public transport but refreshed in routes not easily available to/from where staff September of generally live.
-Lack of public transport prevents each year this from reducing car use.
+Development Task Lead Person Target date Progress/Update 1 Provide information on bus services Pastoral Administrator As required Bus details circulated to all new parents when they join the school community.
+This has improved - information given through Form tutor as well 2 Communicate with bus operator and Haberdashers Adams' regarding shared buses as required Pastoral Administrator As required Buses shared with other secondary school 3 Review bus behavior if incidents arise Deputy Head Assistant Head As required As required - any incidents are quickly followed up to resolve any issue 4 Ensure staff are aware of bus routes that might allow them to use public transport Office staff As appropriate but refreshed in September of each year Staff room noticeboard updated - although bus routes not easily available to/from where staff generally live.
+Lack of public transport prevents this from reducing car use.
+5 Consult on possibility of school implemented bus routes to NGHS Headteacher Consult September 2021 for Sept 2022.
+Exciting consultation to be launched with parents in September 2021.

-Ob. jective 7 - Other measures Development Task Lead Person Target date Progress/Update 1 Update the School Travel Plan every year Deputy Head Once every year around start of Spring Term Reviewed and updated March 2020 2 Set and/or revise new targets and objectives when current ones have been achieved or are recognized as not being achievable Deputy Head Once every year around start of Spring Term Reviewed and updated March 2020 3 Ensure the School Travel Plan Consultation reports to Governors Headteacher Once every year around start of Spring Term Updates to be shared at Governors' Meeting 4 Investigate joining Modeshift Stars accreditation for Travel Plan scheme Deputy Head Closed - not viable investigated - found to be of very limited use.
+Development Task Lead Person Target date Progress/Update 1 Update the School Travel Plan every year Deputy Head Once every year Reviewed and updated August 2021 2 Set and/or revise new targets and objectives when current ones have been achieved or are recognized as not being achievable Deputy Head Once every year Reviewed and updated August 2021 3 Ensure the School Travel Plan Consultation reports to Governors Headteacher Once every year in Autumn Term Updates to be shared at Governors' Meeting 4 Investigate joining Modeshift Stars accreditation for Travel Plan scheme Deputy Head Closed - not viable investigated - found to be of very limited use.
 Decision taken not to proceed.